CLIxIndia-Dev/qbank-lite/assessment.md

     - inlineRegions.
 For fill-in-the-blank, this is a set of key:value pairs, where the `key` represents the region ID for the blank. `value` is then an object with `choices` as a list of objects, as defined above.
+  - answers.
+A list of answer objects (correct or incorrect).
+Correctness is indicated in the `genusTypeId` property, and the exact format of the answer object depends on the type of question.
+With this endpoint, you can add, remove, or edit answers.
+Feedback is attached to specific answers.
+If a feedback requires a new file `asset`, like an image or audio clip, this endpoint assumes that the `asset` already exists and you can provide the `assetId`.
+    - id.
+If editing an existing answer, provide the qbank ID of the answer.
+Otherwise this endpoint will create a new answer.
+    - genusTypeId.
+Correct answers should have this set to `answer-type%3Aright-answer%40ODL.MIT.EDU`.
+                   Incorrect answers should have this set to `answer-type%3Awrong-answer%40ODL.MIT.EDU`.
+    - fileIds.
+If necessary, this is a list of objects, indicating new `asset`s attached to this answer.
+Each object must include `assetId`, `assetContentId`, and `assetContentTypeId`.
+    - feedback.
+A text feedback to be provided to the student, on submit of the given answer.
+                This is set to the language defined in `x-api-locale` or as the `DisplayText` object.
+    - oldFeedback and newFeedback.
+Must be used together.
+This is used to replace a specific string + language setting match for the feedback field.
+    - removeFeedback.
+This removes a single string + language setting match for the feedback field.
+    - confusedLearningObjectiveIds.
+A list of string IDs, representing learning outcomes associated with the corresponding answer (right or wrong).
+    - type.
+Valid values are:
+        `answer-record-type%3Amulti-choice-answer%40ODL.MIT.EDU` for multiple choice, reflection,
+            moveable words, image sequence.
+        `answer-record-type%3Ainline-choice-answer%40ODL.MIT.EDU` for fill-in-the-blank.
+        `answer-record-type%3Afiles-submission%40ODL.MIT.EDU` for any moveable word sandbox, audio record tool, and generic file submission.
+        `answer-record-type%3Ashort-text-answer%40ODL.MIT.EDU` for short answer text response.
+    - choiceIds (for multiple choice-type questions).
+A list of choice IDs.
+For most types of questions, this is evaluated without regard to order.
+For image sequence and moveable words sentence, order matters.
+    - region (for fill-in-the-blank).
+Must also be used in conjunction with `choiceIds`.
+Specifies the specific "blank" that the choices are being submitted for.

+returns:
+  - the updated `Item` JSON object.
+For convenience, wrong answers are also included in the response.

+### ItemsList

+Return list of `item`s in the given assessment `bank`.
+`/api/v1/assessment/banks/<bank_id>/items`

+#### GET

+url parameters (optional):
+  - displayName.
+Query / filter by the given text in the displayName field.
+                 Case insensitive matching.
+  - displayNames.
+Query / filter by the given text in the displayName field.
+                  Case insensitive matching.
+Works across all language fields.
+  - genusTypeId.
+Query / filter by the genusTypeId of an `item`.
+  - qti.
+Include the QTI 1 XML in the response objects.

+returns:
+  - list of `Item` JSON objects.
+Note that wrong answers are **not** included.

+#### POST

+Currently this is only supported for CLIx by sending a QTI zip file.
+We have **not** broken out the individual QTI question types at the RESTful layer, so enable creation of new items by JSON.

+form data (required):
+  - qtiFile.
+QTI 1 zip file.

+### AssessmentBankDetails

+Shows details for, edit, or delete a specific assessment `bank`.
+`/api/v1/assessment/banks/<bank_id>`

+#### DELETE

+returns:
+  - 202.

+#### GET

+url parameters (optional):
+  - None currently supported

+returns:
+  - `Bank` JSON object.

+#### PUT

+form data (optional):
+  - name.
+A name / title for the `bank` that will help authors identify it in a UI.
+Limited to 256 characters.
+Will be set to the default language of `en`.
+  - description.
+A longer text field to describe the `bank`.
+Limited to 1024 characters.
+                 Will be set to the default language of `en`.
+  - genusTypeId.
+A string field useful for UIs in differentiating between `bank` types.
+This is pre-determined for you and should not be arbitrarily modified.

+returns:
+  - the updated `Bank` JSON object.

+### AssessmentBanksList

+List all available assessment `bank`s.
+`/api/v1/assessment/banks`

+#### GET

+url parameters (optional):
+  - displayName.
+Query / filter by the given text in the displayName field.
+                 Case insensitive matching.
+  - genusTypeId.
+Query / filter by the genusTypeId of a `bank`.

+returns:
+  - list of `Bank` JSON objects.

+#### POST

+form data (optional):
+  - name.
+A name / title for the `bank` that will help authors identify it in a UI.
+Limited to 256 characters.
+Will be set to the default language of `en`.
+  - description.
+A longer text field to describe the `bank`.
+Limited to 1024 characters.
+                 Will be set to the default language of `en`.
+  - genusTypeId.
+A string field useful for UIs in differentiating between `bank` types.
+This can be set to any string value that matches the format `<namespace>%3A<identifier>%40<authority>`.
+For example, we use it in CLIx to differentiate between subjects and units.
+                 `bank-genus-type%3Aclix-grade%40ODL.MIT.EDU`
+                 `bank-genus-type%3Aclix-domain%40ODL.MIT.EDU`
+                 `bank-genus-type%3Aclix-subdomain%40ODL.MIT.EDU`
+                 `bank-genus-type%3Aclix-unit%40ODL.MIT.EDU`
+                 `bank-genus-type%3Aclix-lesson%40ODL.MIT.EDU`
+                 `bank-genus-type%3Aclix-activity%40ODL.MIT.EDU`
+                 `bank-genus-type%3Aclix-archive%40ODL.MIT.EDU

+returns:
+  - the new `Bank` JSON object.

+### AssessmentHierarchiesRootDetails

+List the bank details for a root `bank`.
+Allow you to remove it as a root.
+`/api/v1/assessment/hierarchies/roots/<bank_id>`

+#### DELETE

+Note that this only removes the `bank` as a root `bank` -- the `bank` is **not** deleted from the system.

+returns:
+  - 202.

+#### GET

+url parameters (optional):
+  - None currently supported

+returns:
+  - `BankNode` JSON object.
+Note that the ID corresponds to the `bank` ID, though the object is slightly different.

+### AssessmentHierarchiesRootsList

+List all available assessment hierarchy root `node`s.
+Note that the nodes must exist as `bank`s prior to being added as a root `node`.
+`/api/v1/assessment/hierarchies/roots`

+#### GET

+url parameters (optional):
+  - None currently supported

+returns:
+  - list of `BankNode` JSON objects.
+Note that the IDs correspond to the `bank` IDs, though the objects are slightly different.

+#### POST

+This adds an existing assessment `bank` as a root `node` in the hierarchy system.

+form data (required):
+  - id.
+The `bankId` of the assessment `bank` you want to add as a root.

+returns:
+  - 201.

+### AssessmentHierarchiesNodeChildrenList

+List the children for a root `node`.
+`/api/v1/assessment/hierarchies/nodes/<bank_id>/children`

+#### GET

+By default, this returns descendants only 1 level deep.

+url parameters (optional):
+  - descendants.
+The level of depth in the hierarchy tree that you want returned.
+CLIx data is about 6 levels deep.
+  - display_names.
+For convenience, if you want the `bank`'s displayName field appended to the `node`, so you don't need to retrieve it separately when showing the hierarchy.

+returns:
+  - list of `BankNode` JSON objects.
+Note that the IDs correspond to the `bank` IDs, though the objects are slightly different.
+Children nodes are included in the `childNodes` attribute, as a list of `BankNode` JSON objects.

+#### POST

+Note that this does a full replacement of the children `node`s, so there may be concurrency issues.

+form data (required):
+  - ids.
+List of `bank` IDs.
+Note that returned order is not guaranteed.

+returns:
+  - 201.

+### AssessmentHierarchiesNodeDetails

+List the `bank` details for a `node`.
+`/api/v1/assessment/hierarchies/nodes/<bank_id>`

+#### GET

+By default, this returns no descendants or ancestors.

+url parameters (optional):
+  - descendants.
+The level of depth in the hierarchy tree that you want returned.
+CLIx data is about 6 levels deep.
+  - ancestors.
+The level of depth "up" the hierarchy tree that you want returned.
+CLIx data is about 6 levels deep.

+returns:
+  - `BankNode` JSON object.
+Note that the ID corresponds to the `bank` ID, though the object is slightly different.
+Children nodes are included in the `childNodes` attribute, as a list of `BankNode` JSON objects.
+Ancestor nodes are included in the `parentNodes` attribute.